Account

 Syntax:

-rm [options] [file_or_directory]
+rm [options] [file or directory]

 Explanation:

-• rm file1.txt → deletes a single file.
+• rm file1.txt → deletes a single file

-• rm -r folder1 → deletes a folder and everything inside it.
+• rm -r folder1 → deletes a folder and everything inside it

-Example 1: Remove a file
+Example 1 – Remove a file

-$ rm file1.txt
+rm file1.txt

-Example 2: Remove multiple files
+Example 2 – Remove multiple files at once

-$ rm file1.txt file2.txt
+rm file1.txt file2.txt

-$ rm -r myfolder
+rm -r myfolder

 Notes: